jamesstidard/mzo/docs/docs/README.md

 ```

 The installation, set-up process, and usage should be accessible enough for both
-command-line veterans and toe-dipper alike.
+command-line veterans and toe-dippers alike.
 Let me know if you have any
 problems and I'll update and clarify the documentation.